AgoatZ/RawSocketLinuxSniffer/README.md

 ## Description

-This is a simple packet tracer, written in C for Linux environment.
+This is a simple packet tracer, written in C for Linux environment.<br>
-It utilizes the Raw Socket technology, and uses the socket as the sniffer.
+It utilizes the Raw Socket technology, and uses the socket as the sniffer.<br>
 By default, it will process only TCP, UDP, and ICMP Packets.

 ## Getting Started